olebole/irafdoc/doc/quadred.ccdproc.rst

   with a digital scanning of 32 lines.
   </p>
   <p>
-  In <tt>"longscan"</tt> mode the detector is continuously read out to produce an arbitrarily long strip.
+  In <span style="font-family: monospace;">"longscan"</span> mode the detector is continuously read out to produce an arbitrarily long strip.
 Provided data which has not passed over the entire detector is thrown away, the zero level, dark count, and flat field corrections will be one dimensional.
-If <i>scancor</i> is specified and the scan mode is <tt>"longscan"</tt> then a one dimensional zero level, dark count, and flat field correction will be applied.
+If <i>scancor</i> is specified and the scan mode is <span style="font-family: monospace;">"longscan"</span> then a one dimensional zero level, dark count, and flat field correction will be applied.
   </p>
   <!-- EndSection:   '10.
 Scancor' -->